faustovanin/blockchain-qrcode-signature/README.md

 It is composed by {

 	an HTML page A has its QR Code read by another {

-		HTML page B that do a POST to an {
+		HTML page B that reads the QR Code and do a POST to an {

 			API endpoint that sends a transaction to a {